ziqi521/cilium/Documentation/contributing/development/contributing_guide.rst

 #.
 Belonging to a team does not mean that a committer should know every single
    line of code the team is maintaining.
-For this reason it is recommended that, once a review has been given and if the committer feels another pair of eyes is needed, the committer should re-request a review from the appropriate team.
-In the example bellow, the committer belonging to the CI team is re-requesting a review for other team members to review the PR.
+For this reason it is recommended that, once you have reviewed a PR, if you feel that another pair of eyes is needed, you should re-request a review from the appropriate team.
+In the example below, the committer belonging to the CI team is re-requesting a review for other team members to review the PR.
 This allows other team members belonging to the CI team to see the PR as part of the PRs that require review in the `filter provided above <https://github.com/cilium/cilium/pulls?q=is%3Apr+is%3Aopen+draft%3Afalse+review-requested%3A%40me+sort%3Aupdated-asc>`_

    .. image:: ../../images/re-request-review.png
       :align: center